 The treatment for hereditary periodontal disease will vary depending on the severity of the condition.
 In most cases, however, a combination of dental procedures and lifestyle changes will be necessary to treat the disease.

 If you have a family record of gum disease, don’t worry!
 You can take preventative measures to reduce your risk of developing the condition.
 Brushing and flossing regularly, visiting your dentist, and eating a healthy diet are all great ways to keep your gums healthy.
+Is periodontal disease hereditary.
 And if you do develop gum disease, treatments available can help you get back on track.